 GAY MONARCHS of the UNITED KINGDOM

-Anyway this is just a tenuous link to what I actually am going to blather about in this post, the dark side of the British Royals, the Kings and Queens that were (alleged to be) HOMOSEXUAL.
+Anyway this is just a tenuous link to what I actually am going to blather about in this post – the side of the British Royals that isn’t often talked about, the Kings and Queens that were (alleged to be) homosexual.

-There are generally seven British monarchs that are believed by (at least some) credible historians to be gay (one of which is definite), but which is your favourite, all are interesting in their own way (except perhaps fat-potato-faced ANNE) :
+There are generally seven British monarchs that are believed by (at least some) credible historians to be gay (one of which is definite), but which is your favourite, all are interesting in their own way (except perhaps death-by-gout-such-an-unglamourous-way-to-die Queen Anne) :

 King William Rufus (1087 – 1110)